 - Supporting economic growth by fostering a culture of investment.

 Then came the National Stock Exchange (NSE), which introduced a digital trading system that allowed stock prices to be accessible to all investors in real-time.
-This innovation made NSE a preferred choice for many.
+This innovation made NSE a preferred choice for many investors.

 To keep up, BSE also decided to go digital.
 In 1995, with the help of CMC Ltd, BSE switched to an online trading system.
-Today, this digital platform is known as BSE Online Trading.
+Today, this digital platform is known as BOLT (BSE Online Trading).

-Some of the key Bombay Stock Exchange functions are:
+Some of the key functions of the Bombay Stock Exchange are:

 - Facilitating trading: Providing a secure and transparent platform for trading in various securities.

-- Regulating market practices: Ensuring compliance with regulatory frameworks to maintain fair practices.
+- Regulating market practices: Ensuring compliance with the regulatory frameworks to maintain fair practices.

 - Price discovery: Enabling the determination of securities’ prices based on market dynamics.